jamiehenzy/Genome-analysis_RStudio/4_Nailing_it.md

 ### apply
 The apply function is highly useful for applying a function to rows or columns of a dataframe or matrix.
 Example syntax for the dataframe or matrix X:
-`apply(X = over this object, MARGIN 1 for rows or 2 for columns,FUN = apply this function)`
+`apply(X = over this object, MARGIN 1 for rows or 2 for columns, FUN = apply this function)`

-You can also use apply on a dataframe we worked with earlier the states data to plot each column against Population
+You can also use apply on a dataframe such as the states data to plot each column against Population:

 ```{r, echo=T}
 #load in the data